 As described in Section 3.10.3, the Medford Site is located within the service area of RDR.
 It is anticipated that the Tribe will contract with RDR for solid waste collection service.
 Waste generated under Alternative A would be handled appropriately through disposal at the facilities described in Section 3.10.3.
 As shown in Table 4.10-3, based on the generation rates of similar facilities, it is estimated that Alternative A would generate approximately 0.37 tons per day of trash.

-Landscaping and maintenance staff would pick up any trash that is left on the property.
-Decorative receptacles for trash and recycling would be placed strategically throughout the casino, and associated facilities to discourage littering.
-The solid waste generated by Alternative A would be equal to approximately 0.04% of the current daily acceptance rate for the landfill.
+TABLE 4.10-3ESTIMATED SOLID WASTE GENERATION - ALTERNATIVES A AND B approximately 0.04% of the current daily acceptance rate for the landfill.
 Therefore, operation of Alternative A would not result in a significant increase in the amount of solid waste being transported to Dry Creek Landfill and a less-than-significant effect on solid waste services would occur.
 BMPs included in Section 2.3.3 would further reduce the amount of solid waste disposed of at the landfill and ensure impacts remain less than significant.